kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 ### JustFocus 🖥

-[JustFocus](https://climstudio.com/justfocus/) is a nice, free tool to make sure you work focussed and do regular breaks.
+[JustFocus](https://climstudio.com/justfocus/) is a nice, free tool to make sure you work focused and do regular breaks.
 It uses the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) to switch between work and break time.
 You can adjust the length of work, short or long break periods.
 During break time the tool will block your screen and show a nice wallpaper and a quote to make sure you spend your break away from the screen.

 ### Bartender 🖥